Open the Online Voter Information.

 - 20 days before the election in which you seek to vote.

-- If you have missed the 20 day deadline, you may contact the Board of Elections for your new polling site where you will be allowed to vote on a paper ballot.
+- If you have missed the 20 day deadline, you may contact the Board of Elections for your new polling site where you will be allowed to vote on a paper, Affidavit ballot.

-- A change of enrollment takes effect following the first general election occurring at least 25 days after the form is filed.
+- A change of enrollment will not take effect immediately, but will be held until the first upcoming November general election that occurs at least 25 days after the form is filed.
+After that November general election, then, according to New York State Election Law, your change of enrollment will become effective.